Dear plant lovers and friends of healthy breathing air,

 Oh yes, one more point:

-The water level indicator, that is, the long rod with the little blue cloud at the top, is raised by one or two balls filled with air.
-So please don't be surprised if you fill the tank with water and NOTHING happens at first.
-This is particularly the case with the AIRY Biofilter L and is also logical: the water must first cover the bottom of the tank and fill it up enough for the balls to rise.
+The water level indicator, that long rod with the little blue cloud at the tip, is raised by one or two air-filled spheres.
+So don't be surprised if you add water to the tank and nothing happens at first.
+This is especially true with the AIRY Biofilter L, and it's logical: The water needs to cover the bottom of the tank and fill it enough for the spheres to rise.
 And given the size, that takes a moment...

 If you have any questions, please feel free to contact us at any time (info@airy.green).